thriveweb/deking-new/content/services/deck-accessories.md

-      Stainless steel spigots are either core drilled into the concrete floor or surface attached to the deck surface.
+      Stainless steel spigots are either core drilled into the concrete floor or surface attached to the deck.
 12mm toughened glass which exceeds Australian standards and self closing gates to comply with pool safety regulations

-      The glass can be pre primed with a special coating to make cleaning a piece of cake.
+      The glass can be pre primed with a special coating prior to installation to make cleaning a very rare event.

+      Glass balustrades add a touch of class to any deck, verandah, or balcony.
+      The clean lines make for a very contemporary look.
+Stainless spigots attached to the deck surface with a handrail of either merbau 90x42mm or stainless steel.
     podImage: /images/uploads/caloundra-2-660x1024.jpg
     podLink: ''
-    podsTitle: Glass fencing
+    podsTitle: Glass Fencing & Balustrades
   - podDescription: >-
       Glass balustrades add a touch of class to any deck, verandah, or balcony.
       The clean lines make for a very contemporary look